indigo-dc/oidc-agent/gitbook/oidc-agent.md

   -t, --lifetime=LIFETIME    Set a default value in seconds for the maximum
                              lifetime of account configurations added to the agent.
-A lifetime specified for an account configuration with oidc-add overrides this default
+A lifetime specified for an account configuration with oidc-add overwrites this
-                             value.
+                             default value.
 Without this option the default maximum lifetime is forever.

  Verbosity:
   -c, --console              Runs oidc-agent on the console, without